vincentsgarzi/Group5Project1/README.md

 ## Usage

-To use the Personal Energy Usage Analysis jupyter lab notebook, simply clone the full repository and open the **Final_Notebook_incl_hypo_calcs.ipynb** file in Jupyter Lab.
+To use the Personal Energy Usage Analysis jupyter lab notebook, simply clone the full repository and use the **Final_Notebook_incl_hypo_calcs.ipynb** file in the PRESENTATION folder in Jupyter Lab.

 The tool will go through the following steps: